dmbarbour/wikilon/docs/AwelonLang.md

          terminate the text with `LF ~` (10, 126)
         ~

 Texts must be valid UTF-8, forbidding C0 (except LF) and DEL.
-LF is the only special case.
+LF is the only special case, requiring the extra space at the start of the new line.
 There are no character escapes.
-For multi-line texts, the extra space at the start of each line, and the initial and final LF, are not considered part of the text.
+The indent spaces are not considered part of the text, nor are the extra LF characters at the start and end.

 Awelon language has exactly one primitive value type - the `[]` block of code, representing a function.
-Data is instead [Church encoded](https://en.wikipedia.org/wiki/Church_encoding) or uses alternatives like [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), representing values as functions.
-The support for natural numbers and texts is close in nature to [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for an encoding.
+Data is instead [Church encoded](https://en.wikipedia.org/wiki/Church_encoding) or favors alternatives like [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding), representing values as functions.
+The support for numbers and texts is close in nature to [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for an encoding.

 Before I jump to the encoding of numbers and texts, let us examine encodings for other useful data types.
 Booleans select from a pair of functions: